xqemu/xqemu.com/docs/index.md

 [QEMU](https://www.qemu.org/) project.

 !!! attention
     This project is still early in development.
-At this point, the intended user is a **developer** who is capable of acquiring the necessary ROM images, building a hard disk image, and compiling the project from sources (binary distributions are not yet available).
+At this point, the intended user is a **developer** who is capable of acquiring the necessary ROM images, building a hard disk image, and compiling the project from sources.

 Project Status
 --------------